Pernifloss/ImageMap/README.md

 # ImageMap

-/!\ This library is no longed maintained /!\
+/!\ This library is no longed maintained.
+However i added a branche with the example app in more recent gradle version [on example branch](https://github.com/Pernifloss/ImageMap/tree/example) /!\

 Simple Android library to display bitmaps on top of an Image.